api3dao/vitepress-docs/docs/explore/dapis/service-coverage.md

 - Browse through a catalogue of potential data feeds to integrate
 - Fund their operation in the case of self-funded dAPIs
-- Authorize for the upgrade to a managed version
+- Pay for the upgrade to a managed version
 - Request new data types

 You can head to the [API3 Market](https://market.api3.org/dapis) now and use